At about the same time as the

 develop into males, however workers cannot produce queens or other workers.

 Some workers try to lay eggs of their own, and may even attempt to eat eggs

-laid by the queen.
+laid by the queen (eating their own sisters).
 This leads to aggression between worker and worker, and

 worker and queen.
 In many cases the more persistent workers will succeed in